Q

 Otherwise, if you already paid for the expense that has been approved for EMAF funding then payment will be issued to you solely upon presentation of an invoice confirming the same.

-For quality assurance purposes, 10% of all EMAF claims, for which payment has been issued, will be randomly selected to undergo a review of the work completed.
+For quality assurance purposes, 10% of all EMAF applications, for which payment has been issued, will be randomly selected to undergo a review of the work completed.
 For home or vehicle adaptations, the review will be completed by a bonded professional associated with the Administrator.
 The Administrator will contact the Confirmed Survivor to discuss a suitable time and date for the review.
 The Administrator welcomes Confirmed Survivors to have family member(s) or friend(s) in attendance if they so wish during the review.
 In the case of medical surgeries, the Administrator will contact the service provider directly.

 Are the estates of confirmed Thalidomide Survivors no longer living, eligible for this assistance?